jordancox7483/JCox/README.md

 # Jordan C Cox

-I use this repo as a lightweight vault for scripts, small tools, and snippets I’ve built over the years.
+I use this repo as storage for scripts, small tools, and snippets I’ve built over the years.
 When I find a repeatable pattern or solve a niche problem, I park a cleaned‑up version here so I (and sometimes others) can reuse it later.

 ## Languages Used
 - VBA